MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-css.md

 ## More options

-Select the **...** (ellipse) to right of the custom CSS file, where you can move the file higher or lower in precedence as well as disable the custom CSS file.
+Select the **...** (ellipse) to right of the custom CSS file, where you can move the file higher or lower in precedence and disable the custom CSS file.

 > [!NOTE]
 > CSS files listed at bottom take higher precedence, meaning that if two files contain an update the same property, the update contained in the file lower in the list will be applied.